Hospitality insurance: Your simple checklist

 Insure your work vehicles

 If you have work vehicles, you’ll want to cover those too.
-Most insurers, including QBE, offer commercial car insurance separately.
+Most insurers, including QBE, offer commercial motor insurance separately.